 We present the conceptual framework and preliminary findings for the pilot implementation of, “Can leadership virtues be taught?
 Developing virtuous school leaders for character building schools”.
 The program focuses on the development and evaluation of a Servant Leadership (SL) professional development program for Assistant Principals (APs).
 SL supports the universal truth that service to others quenches a spiritual thirst in people while simultaneously filling the institutional need for staff that are engaged and productive.
 Qualitative and quantitative data were collected from the pilot set of 12 APs.
 The project is funded by John Templeton Foundation and Kern Family Foundation.

-An Objective Account of Individual Flourishing
+Objective Criteria for Individual Flourishing

 On an Aristotelian account, flourishing is determined by consulting objective features of our lives.
 Naturalistst think that people flourish if they, as members of the human species, exercise virtues that help them to optimally deal with experiences in spheres of life.
 Other Aristotelians see people primarily as participants in social practices.
 On this account, people flourish if they exercise role virtues that help them to achieve goals internal to practices.
 But besides a human being and participants in practices, people can also be viewd as individuals.
 What does it mean for people to flourish qua individual?
 In this paper, several plausible objective criteria will be examined.